 Should we allow the commercialization of surrogacy?

 By Bruce J. Clemenger.
-Reprinted with permission from the Jul/Aug 2018 issue of Faith Today.
+Reprinted with permission from Faith Today (Jul/Aug 2018).
+Subscribe to read more of his columns.

 It’s illegal to pay someone to go through a pregnancy for you.
 But Bill 404, a new private member’s bill, would decriminalize payment for surrogacy, and the selling and buying of human sperm and eggs.

 MP Anthony Housefather, chair of the Standing Committee on Justice and Human Rights, argued the current prohibitions on payment are "paternalistic, misguided and unnecessary."

 The prime minister welcomed the discussion, and one national columnist said this was an attempt by a liberal to reverse an illiberal mistake (the current legislation was passed by a Liberal government in 2004).

 Why is there a ban in the first place?

 We can find a good explanation in Building Families, a 2001 health committee report to the House of Commons:

 It is contrary to our thinking to treat human beings or human material as commodities that can be regarded in terms of their economic value rather than their intrinsic worth.
 In particular, we feel that children can never be objects to be acquired or exchanged.
 Women and men need to know that their bodies and their reproductive material are not for sale or barter.
 The committee does not support any elements of trading, exchange, buying or selling of human reproductive material.

 MPs who wrote the committee report rejected the commodification and commercialization of assisted human reproduction out of respect for the dignity of the human person.